mmontag/chip-player-js/README.md

  * Added support for more complex loop (loopStart=XX, loopEnd=0).
 Where XX - count of loops, or 0 - infinite.
 Nested loops are supported without of any limits.
  * XMIDI now supports loops
  * Added working implementation of TMB's velocity offset
+ * Added support for full-panning stereo option (Thanks to [Christopher Snowhill](https://github.com/kode54) for a work!)

 ## 1.3.3   2018-06-19
  * Fixed an inability to load another custom bank without of library re-initialization